 Treatment Modalities Available for Management of the Disorder

 The treatment undertaken depends on whether the snake has injected venom in the victim’s body, and the type of snake responsible for the injury.
 Victims with Snakebites without envenomation will need local wound care, and in some cases, a tetanus immunization becomes essential.
-It takes 8-12 hours to assess occurrence and development of toxicity within the victim’s body.
-In cases where envenomenation has occurred, Anti venom, by far, is the most effective lifesaving measure, which provides relief from the toxic effects of the bite.
+It takes 8-12 hours to assess the occurrence and development of toxicity within the victim’s body.
+In cases where envenomation has occurred, Antivenom, by far, is the most effective lifesaving measure, which provides relief from the toxic effects of the bite.

 Snake venoms can lead to deadly situations, such as, neurological complications, cerebral hemorrhage, paralysis of muscles involved in swallowing and breathing, heart failure, shock, chronic ulceration at bite site, corneal ulceration, and scarring blindness.
 Children are more susceptible to death or such complications, because of their smaller body size.